exercism/javascript/exercises/practice/secret-handshake/.docs/instructions.md

 Your task is to convert a number between 1 and 31 to a sequence of actions in the secret handshake.

-The sequence of actions is chosen by looking at the rightmost five digits of the number once it's been converted to binary.
+The sequence of actions is chosen by looking at the five digits of the number (between 1 and 31 = 2 ^ 5 - 1) once it's been converted to binary.
 Start at the right-most digit and move left.

 The actions for each number place are: